Black rhinoceros behind Rok in grassy landscape of Nakuru National Park, Kenya

 Wildlife safari – the highlight of any visit to Kenya

-Kenya is the original home of the safari with a land of sweeping savannah grasslands, inhabited by charismatic mega-fauna and it’s still one of the finest safari destinations on the continent, offering an impressive range of animals, including the Big Five.
-There are numerous Kenya game parks and reserves, with the Masai Mara National Park, Samburu National Reserve, and Amboseli National Park featuring among them.
+For most travelers, a Kenya travel adventure is defined by safaris.
+Kenya is the original home of the safari with a land of sweeping savannah grasslands, inhabited by charismatic mega-fauna.
+It’s still one of the finest safari destinations on the continent, offering an impressive range of animals, including the Big Five.
+Kenya has many game parks and reserves, including the famous Masai Mara, Samburu, and Amboseli National Parks.

 During a three-day safari in Masai Mara NP we saw most of the wild beasts: from lions (about thirty in three days), to elephants, giraffes, leopard on a distance, buffalos, hippopotamus, black mamba, birds, zebras, wild pigs and antelopes.
-The most impressive were large groups of elephants, the easiest to spot were lions – always surrounded by some tourist buses that can be detected from a distance.
-Lazy lions rest most of the timed during the day.
+The most impressive were large groups of elephants, the easiest to spot were lions.
+Tourist buses always surrounded them.
+Therefore, they we could easily detect from a distance.
+I found out that lazy lions rest most of the timed during the day.

-Safari trip was not only about chasing animals, but also having good time with other people in the group and making fun of the never-ending vehicle problems that accompanied me in Kenya.
+Safari trip was not only about chasing animals, but also having good time with other people in the group We laughed together at the never-ending vehicle problems that seemed to follow me throughout Kenya.

 On the second day, the driver unexpectedly lost control of the vehicle, when a gear lever broke and stayed in his hand.
 Luckily, there was a mechanic next to our lodge, where Jeffrey was a regular customer with his 40+ years-old jeep.
-The gear lever was fixed and just in case, the car’s engine was welded to the frame, because it had almost fallen off.
+The mechanic fixed the gear and, just in case, welded the car’s engine to the frame, because it had almost fallen off.

 On the third day, Jeffrey struggled for half an hour to tighten the only wiper, which died after the first drops of rain in the afternoon.
-In the end, the engine started to release smoke right under my feet, but the driver just waved his hand and yelled at me to open the window, so we could at least breathe.
+In the end, the engine started to release smoke right under my feet.
+The driver just waved his hand and yelled at me to open the window, so we could at least breathe.

 We slept in a simple campground, where tents were equipped with real beds that were extremely comfortable; the food was decent.
 Some animals walked around the camp.